Copyright © 2012 VBAC Facts - All Rights Reserved. Do not repost or use without permission.

 • Complete: The placenta covers all of the cervical opening.

 Today’s study is Maternal morbidity associated with multiple repeat cesarean deliveries (Silver 2006) which included over 30,000 women undergoing up to six cesareans over four years.
 (Download the full text PDF.)
 Silver measured the complication rates per cesarean number.
 And their findings are important to every mom pregnant after a cesarean.
-Keep in mind that all the cesareans included in the Silver (2006) study were schedule and performed without medical indication except for the first cesarean.
+Keep in mind that all the cesareans included in the Silver (2006) study were scheduled and performed without medical indication except for the first cesarean.
 All the complications noted were a direct result of the surgery, not of any other medical complication.

 Silver (2006) found: